About the Programme

 Research at Kent School of Architecture and Planning achieves excellence in both the history and theory of architecture and in sustainable urban, peri-urban and environmental design.
 School staff have design expertise and specialist knowledge; they are at the forefront of current architectural issues, including sustainability, technology, professional practice and research.
 Our staff are active at academic and professional conferences, both nationally and internationally, and appear and publish in local and national media.
 The School promotes innovative and interdisciplinary research, emphasising sustainable design.

 Much of the project work involved in the Kent School of Architecture and Planning is located on 'live' sites in the local region, using real clients and engaging challenging issues.
 Students in all stages of the school have been introduced to real urban and architectural design challenges in Lille, Margate, Folkestone, Dover, Rye, Chatham and, of course, Canterbury.
 Much of this work involves liaising with external bodies, such as architects, planners, council and development groups.

-KSA has two research centres: the Centre for Research in European Architecture (CREAte), which focuses on research in architectural humanities and design, and the Centre for Architecture and Sustainable Environment (CASE), which promotes research in the field of sustainable architecture.
-For more information visit: https://www.kent.ac.uk/courses/postgraduate/184/architecture#staff-research
+KSAP incorporates the Centre for Research in European Architecture (CREAte), which focuses on research in architectural humanities and design, the Centre for Architecture and Sustainable Environment (CASE), which promotes research in the field of sustainable architecture, and the new Digital Architecture Research Centre (DARC), which researches the use of digital technologies in architecture and the built environment.
+For more information about our research, please visit https://www.kent.ac.uk/architecture-planning/research

 To find out more: